 The euphoria lasts about ten seconds, until we hear the baying of blood hounds.

 “The fuckers have the dogs out looking for us,” Tommy shouts.

 “Hush.
 We gots to move.
 Now.”

 We pick up the blankets and dash into the swampy water.
 Fears are washed away by the baying of the hounds.
 Moving due west, the sound of the dogs seems to lessen.
 We find another hammock and run as far as it goes before splashing back into the murky water.

 “Tommy, you live in Lauderdale.
 Where is that State Route that crosses the Everglades.
 Is it north or south of us?

-“How ya know that?” he challenged me.
+“How’d ya know that?” he challenges me.

-“Jack’s dad?” he asked.
+“Jack’s dad?” he asks.